phuongmaiii/CV-generator-project-/README.md

 **Request flow (CV upload → match score):**
 1. User uploads a CV (PDF) via the React frontend.
 2. Spring Boot forwards the file to the FastAPI AI service (`/parse-cv`).
-3. FastAPI extracts text (`pdfplumber`) and classifies industry & position using keyword-count rules with a minimum-match threshold (not a trained ML classifier).
+3. FastAPI extracts text (pdfplumber) and uses a hybrid 2-tier classification pipeline: a trained Support Vector Machine (SVM) model predicts the candidate's industry & position.
+If the SVM prediction confidence falls below the 0.3 threshold, the system automatically falls back to a rule-based engine (regex keyword scoring) to ensure reliable classification.
 4. Backend persists the CV upload as a new application record and triggers TopCV crawling + scoring once, storing the result (no longer re-crawled on every page view — see Known Limitations below for the history of this bug).